 Own Occupation means any employment, business, trade, profession, calling, or vocation that involves Material Duties of the same general character as the occupation you are regularly performing for your Employer when Disability begins.
 In determining your Own Occupation, we are not limited to looking at the way you perform your job for your Employer, but we may also look at the way the occupation is generally performed in the national economy.
 If your Own Occupation involves the rendering of professional services and you are required to have a professional or occupational license in order to work, your Own Occupation is as broad as the scope of your license.

 Material Duties means the essential tasks, functions, and operations, and the skills, abilities, knowledge, training, and experience, generally required by employers from those engaged in a particular occupation that cannot be reasonably modified or omitted.

 Benefits Paid?
-No. On October 9, 2012, Standard informed plaintiff that her claim for long term disability benefits was denied.
-In evaluating plaintiff’s claim for benefits, defendant Standard consulted with three specialists.
+No. On October 9, 2012, Standard informed the plaintiff that her claim for long-term disability benefits was denied.
+In evaluating the plaintiff’s claim for benefits, the defendant Standard consulted with three specialists.
 Dr. Waldram concluded that plaintiff,

 “would have been able to work at a sedentary level position up to the time of surgery as long as she was able to change workstation positions, which in my understanding had been allowed, moving and standing after periods of sitting for 45 minutes to an hour.